rust-lang/rust-memory-model/specification/terms.md

 ### §4.4 Conversion from Memory

 Conversion from memory will be a conversion to memory, but in reverse, going from computer-friendly form to pure mathematical object.

+## §5 Memory

+### §5.1 Segmentation

+Rust works on a flat address space - addresses are numbers between `0` and `2^wordlen`.
+However, for semantic purposes, memory is divided into an hierarchy of segments, each of which describes a contiguous set of addresses.

+The addresses `0` and `2^wordlen-1` are not assigned to any segment.
+This prevents segments from wrapping around the end of address space.

+Coexisting segments may not overlap (unless one is the supersegment of another).
+However, segments may be added or removed at run-time, possibly through intrinsics that can be triggered from user code.

+Segments have an identity - removing a segment and creating another with the same address-set does not result in the same segment.

+During their lifetime, each stack allocation and global variable is contained within a single segment.

+NOTE: segments are used to represent LLVM objects, and *not* Rust borrowed pointers.

+Every stack allocation or global variable will contain only addresses for a single segment.
+There MAY exist intrinsics that subdivide segments.

+Every pointer or reference is associated with a segment.
+That segment follows the pointer as it is stored and loaded from memory, and through projections.

+Each of the `size_of::<T>()` bytes from the address of a reference to a type `T` must always be contained within that reference's segment.

+When a raw pointer to type `T` is accessed, each of the `size_of::<T>()` bytes from its address must be contained within its segment.